jimhlad/leapfrog/README.md

 This package depends on two other separately managed packages being installed:

 * [Laravel 5 Extended Generators](https://github.com/laracasts/Laravel-5-Generators-Extended) - An awesome migration generator package by Jeffrey Way
-* [FormMaker](https://github.com/YABhq/Formmaker) - Another awesome package by Yab Inc.
+* [FormMaker](https://github.com/YABhq/Formmaker) - Another awesome form generator package by Yab Inc.

 Please see the above GitHub pages for instructions on installing these packages.